-But as I've mentioned, the location of your buy-to-let property will influence your return, so read my article "Where to invest in a buy-to-let property to get the best return".
+But as I've mentioned, the location of your buy-to-let property will influence your return.

 Will you need a mortgage to purchase your buy-to-let property?

-(I suggest you take advantage of a this FREE buy-to-let mortgage consultation to find out how much a lender will lend to you and to secure the best deal).
+I suggest you take advantage of this FREE buy-to-let mortgage consultation to find out how much a lender will lend to you and to secure the best deal.

 What are the costs involved?

-Some buy-to-let properties cost more than others to maintain depending on the age, condition and other responsibilities, such as lifts in blocks of flats.
-The single biggest cost is likely to be your mortgage repayments.
-At present mortgage rates are low, but this won't last forever so you need to make allowances for a significant rises over the coming years.
+Some buy-to-let properties cost more than others to maintain depending on the age, condition and other responsibilities, such as lifts in apartment blocks.
+The single biggest cost is likely to be your mortgage repayments and at present mortgage rates have risen considerably so it is clear to see that you need to make allowances if there are further significant rises over the coming years.
 You will also need to insure the property and its contents, plus it is wise to consider public liability insurance and rental insurance.
 If the property is leasehold you will also have to pay an annual ground rent and service charge.

-If you are planning to become a buy-to-let landlord for the first time then you need to be aware of your legal responsibilities regarding any properties that are let.
+If you are planning to become a buy-to-let landlord for the first time then you need to be aware of your legal responsibilities regarding any properties that you are offering to let.